California State Route 120: History

 During the Gold Rush, SR 120 was originally known as Big Oak Flat Road, after the village of Big Oak Flat through which it passes in the Sierra foothills.
 It was a pack trail from Stockton which became popular with prospectors about 1849.
 By 1874 it was a wagon road which extended to Yosemite Valley.

 In 1921, the California State Assembly authorized San Joaquin County to transfer the county road connecting Manteca with then-Route 5 (now I-5) at Mossdale to the state.
 It was numbered Route 66, as was a 1933 extension from Manteca east to Route 13 in Oakdale.
 Also in 1933, Route 40 was extended east from Mono Lake to Route 76 (US 6) at Benton.
 The route from Manteca to Benton was marked as Sign Route 120 in 1934, and was soon extended west to Mossdale, replacing what had been part of U.S. Route 99W.

 Priest grades

 West of Priest is a section of highway with over one hundred curves and hairpin turns, known as the "New Priest Grade."
 With a 4% grade, it opened in 1915 and was built by a group of local volunteers who desired an alternative to the very steep (17%) Old Priest Grade.
 Today, both grades are paved, but trailers and RVs are prohibited from Old Priest Grade.
 There is a 7,500-pound weight limit on the old grade.

+New Tioga Road Construction, 1958-1961

+In 1956, National Park Service developed plans to relocate the Big Oak Flat Road from Crane Flat to the park's eastern boundary, and reconstruct the unimproved central section of the Tioga Road.
+NPS management wanted to "open up" the High Sierra section of the park to vastly increased numbers of visitors, and planned a new visitor center and other facilities at Tuolumne Meadows, as well as campgrounds and other facilities along the Tioga Road.
+This brought fierce opposition from the Sierra Club, led by famed photographer Ansel Adams.
+Adams and his supporters opposed the blasting of a great granite dome southwest of Tenaya Lake, as well as routing the highway along the western shore of the lake.
+Internally, however, many Sierra Club members supported the project.
+At the time, Sierra Club opposition created a serious rift in the long-time close relationship between the environmental organization and the National Park Service.
+In the end, the government proceeded to build the project as originally planned, with only minor modifications.

+California's first diverging diamond interchange

+On November 25, 2020, the first diverging diamond interchange in the state of California opened to traffic at the interchange with Union Road (exit 4) in Manteca.